-I writes stories which are inspired by my multicultural experience.
-Scrumptious food and glimpses of nature from my Kerala Indian heritage feature heavily when I sit down to write.
-I resides in Brisbane with my husband, three children and a backyard brimming with mango trees, curry leaves, and green chillies.
+Sandhya Parappukkaran left her job as a Food Technologist so she could put her feet up and read.
+Then she rediscovered her passion for children’s books.
+She writes stories which are inspired by her childhood experiences traversing different cultures and are steeped in themes of ‘embracing your cultural identity’.
+Scrumptious food and glimpses of nature inspired by her Kerala Indian heritage feature heavily when she sits down to write.
+Sandhya resides in Brisbane with her husband, three children and a backyard brimming with mango trees, curry leaves and green chillies.

 I believe exploring and owning your cultural identity cultivates happy wholistic people who are capable of mutual respect, empathy, and connectedness in this diverse world we live in.

 I also believe in visiting your local library at least once a week.

 I am a writer today, because I am a reader.

 And, I am reader because of public libraries.